BREC's Bluebonnet Swamp Nature Center

 Exhibit Building

-The centerpiece of the park is its 9,500-square-foot exhibit building.
-This space hosts live animal exhibits, photographic displays of local flora and fauna, and various natural artifacts like mineral samples and Louisiana duck decoys.
+At the center of Bluebonnet Swamp is the 9,500-square-foot exhibit building.
+Here you'll find live animal displays, photographic exhibits of local plants and animals, and various natural artifacts including mineral samples and traditional Louisiana duck decoys.

 Programs and Events